 Often, children suffering from digestive problems have other issues, too.
 This can make it difficult and time-consuming to diagnose and treat their conditions.

-- Inflammatory and infectious disorders
+- Inflammatory and infectious disorders, like Crohn's disease

 - Gastroesophageal reflux

 Our registered dietitians create personalized diet plans for your child to maintain a healthy lifestyle and accommodate their digestive disorder.

 Our rehabilitation specialists and nutritionists also have expertise in helping children with chronic illnesses that require a feeding tube, including heart disease, lung disease and musculoskeletal disorders.
 We can help transition your child to eating on their own.